-Moving into Year 11, and looking at what might come afterwards, is an adventure.
-But taking your first step – choosing your HSC/VCE subjects – might be a bit confusing.
+Moving into the second last year of high school, and looking at what might come afterwards, is an adventure.
+But taking your first step – choosing your year 11 and 12 subjects – might be a bit confusing.

 What do you really need to know about getting an ATAR, subject scaling, selection rank, prerequisites and recommended studies?
-Never fear, we’ve got the essential info.
+We’ve got the essential info.

 Year 11 subjects and getting an ATAR